emerge-ehri/fhir-specification/docs/source/discussion.rst

 #10 Creation of definitional Variant Data Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **HL7 WG:** Clinical Genomics | **Category:** Major

 **Description:**
-The current flexibility in exchanging variant level information is certainly helpful in allowing implementers to begin the effort of getting structure genetic results in the EHR.
+The current flexibility in exchanging variant level information may be helpful in allowing implemente.
 However, implementers should be cautioned about the perils of using these forms of representation for clinical decision support (CDS).
 Clinical grade precision will require more rigor and guidance.
 Definitional data types and/or resources would help isolate the concern and advance progress towards that aim.

-*Larry to do*
+For more information on Variant Representation see

 **Resolution:** Pending